 Over the years, our Italian-inspired recipe has become extremely popular with readers during the holidays because it’s easy to make and always yields tender and juicy results.
 Read on for shopping tips and more information.

-Ingredients for this boneless pork roast recipe including fresh herbs, garlic, orange zest, and olive oil.
+Ingredients for garlic and herb crusted boneless pork roast including fresh sage, rosemary, and thyme, garlic, orange zest, and olive oil.

 The Main Ingredient